OGGM/oggm/docs/getting-started.rst

 ----------

 We will try to fill out the next chapters of this documentation soon.
-In the meantine, a good place to start is the ``oggm/docs/notebooks`` directory.
+In the meantime, a good place to start is the ``oggm/docs/notebooks`` directory.

 You will find two notebooks: